threepistons/recipes/lentil-tomato-sauce-for-pasta-rice.recipe.md

 # Lentil and tomato sauce

 This is adapted from the Commie Chef column of the [Morning Star](https://morningstaronline.co.uk/), published on the occasion of the 137th [Durham Miners' Gala](https://www.friendsofdurhamminersgala.org/), 8th July 2023.
 The ingredients with a % next to them are my addition.
-The original writer suggested that this be eaten with with spaghetti, but I found that a portion of brown rice or non-spaghetti pasta works just as well.
+The original writer suggested that this be eaten with spaghetti, but I found that a portion of brown rice or non-spaghetti pasta works just as well.

 Serves four.